 In recent decades, Ethiopia has secured for itself a certain level of authority that made it the de facto hegemon of The Horn.
-With IGAD being a political rubberstamp where Ethiopia sets the agenda, decides the when and why of every meeting and which one of its concocted initiative gets mandated, it was not that hard.
+With IGAD being a political rubber stamp where Ethiopia sets the agenda, decides the when and why of every meeting, and which one of its concocted initiatives gets mandated, it was not that hard.

 The good news is with the current government, Somalia is no longer entirely obedient to the marching orders of its hegemonic master.
 Moreover, the Oromo and Amhara peaceful insurgency has on the one hand exposed the repressive tendencies of the Ethiopian government; on the other, the vulnerability of its ethnic federalism.
 So, Ethiopia was compelled to re-strategize for its own survival.
 It has settled—at least for now—to remain a low profile and calibrate its previous ambition to directly control a good number, if not all, of Somalia’s coveted ports and other resources.

-Robow was also one of the last high profile Shabaab leaders to be added to the terrorist list.
-He also had very close relationship with warlords from his region who were loyal to Ethiopia.
-Days after he was taken off of the list he came under Shabaab attack.
+Robow was also one of the last high-profile al-Shabaab leaders to be added to the terrorist list.
+He also had a very close relationship with warlords from his region who were loyal to Ethiopia.
+Days after he was taken off of the list he came under al-Shabaab attack.
 Oddly, the Somali government sent its army to defend Robow against his comrades.
 But this might make clear sense if, in the coming months, Robow and company flee to Barawe and settle there.

 On September 19th the UN General Assembly debates will open.
-President Trump should articulate a new vision on that global platform and put pressure on the Security Council to convert AMISOM—minus frontline states and private securities—and other forces on the ground (US, UK, UAE, Turkey, etc.) into a U.N. peacekeeping mission.
+Donald Trump should articulate a new vision on that global platform and put pressure on the Security Council to convert AMISOM—minus frontline states and private securities—and other forces on the ground (the U.S., UK, UAE, Turkey, etc.) into a UN peacekeeping mission.
 This may achieve three essential objectives: minimize the negative roles played by certain actors, control the free flow of arms and centralize the command and control of all militaries on the ground.
 Equally important, it will sideline the frontline states and private military services.